Close Banner

 This special event occurs after regular park hours and requires a separate party ticket to enjoy all its exclusive offerings.
 Enjoy five hours of party time to meet rare characters, trick or treat and catch spell-bounding entertainment.
 Since we've been hopping to this event for many years, we have plenty of advice to help you get the most out of this special event.

-Even if you aren't attending Mickey's Not-So-Scary Halloween Party, for planning purposes, it's a good idea to check out when the party IS happening since Magic Kingdom will be closing early.
-If you won't be attending, you'll want to hop away from Magic Kingdom if you have park hopper tickets, or plan to visit a different park that day if you have base tickets.
+Even if you won't be attending Mickey's Not-So-Scary Halloween Party, for planning purposes, it's a good idea to check out when the party IS happening since Magic Kingdom will be closing early.
+If you won't be attending, you'll want to hop away from Magic Kingdom if you have Park Hopper tickets or plan to visit a different park that day if you have Base tickets.

 Best Dates to Attend Mickey's Not-So-Scary Halloween Party

-Disney does not publicly release its party capacity, but we estimate that a sold-out party is around a crowd level 7 using our Crowd Calendar.
+Disney does not publicly release its party capacity, but using our Crowd Calendar, we estimate that a sold-out party is around a crowd level 7.
 Disney's variable pricing is a strong indication of the expected most popular dates.

-What Time Is Mickey's Not-So-Scary Halloween Party — And How Do I Get In?
+When Does Mickey's Not-So-Scary Halloween Party Start — And How Do I Get In?

 Mickey's Not-So-Scary Halloween Party - Entrance Sign